 Miss Wike teaches in Class 3 on Monday to Friday.

-On Tuesday and Wednesday afternoons, Mrs Turner teaches in Class 3 to cover Miss Wike's SENDCo management time and PPA.
+On Monday and Tuesday afternoons, Mrs Turner teaches in Class 3 to cover Miss Wike's SENDCo management time and PPA.

 The support staff in Class 3 are Mrs Bolton and Mrs Shales, who both support on a 1:1 basis Monday to Friday.
-Mrs Carter also supports our work in Mathematics, spelling and Guided Reading each day.
+Mrs Carter also supports our work in Mathematics and Guided Reading each day.

-Our PE lessons are lead by Mrs Taylor on Monday and Wednesday afternoons.
-Please come into school wearing your PE kit every Monday and Wednesday.
+Our PE lessons are lead by a Go4It coach on Monday and Tuesday afternoons.
+Please come into school wearing your PE kit every Monday and Tuesday.

 Each child will have their own reading diary where you can record the reading you do at home.
 Class 3 staff will also include comments about the reading activities which the children have participated in during Guided Reading lessons, each week, as well as any feedback from 1:1 reading.
 Please bring these reading records to school every day so we can keep them up to date and know all about the books you are reading at home.
 Alongside our school reading scheme, we have our Summerseat Super Stories, which are a set of 50 books we recommend so that children experience a wide range of quality texts.
 Reading books need to be returned each Friday and a new reading book will be sent home.
 Please try to read for ten minutes each evening because, not only will you experience many wonderful stories, but you will also increase your reading stamina, improve your reading skills and also develop your writing skills at the same time as you will develop a wider vocabulary.